housegamer1/surf_battles_b/README.md

 * /match/id -GET- returns info of a specific match
 * /addmatch -POST- creates a new match. expects content-type to be application/json and the body to contain map, zone, duration, teams (where teams is a list containing a name and a list of steamids for the players. steamid as seen in sh profile url)
-* /removematch -DELETE- removes a match. expects content-type to be application/json and the body to contain the id --ignore below--
+* /removematch -DELETE- removes a match. expects content-type to be application/json and the body to contain the id
-* /testing_newmatch -GET- not to be used by the frontend
-* /testing_settimes -GET- not to be used by the frontend